seapagan/react-github-readme-button/README.md

 # react-github-readme-button <!-- omit in toc -->

+A React component to display the README from a specific repository in a modal popup with all Markdown translated and using the correct GitHub styling.

 [![NPM Version](https://shields.io/npm/v/react-github-readme-button)](https://www.npmjs.com/package/react-github-readme-button)
 [![CodeQL](https://github.com/seapagan/react-github-readme-button/actions/workflows/codeql.yml/badge.svg)](https://github.com/seapagan/react-github-readme-button/actions/workflows/codeql.yml)

-A React component to display the README from a provided repository, which will be shown in a modal popup with all Markdown translated and using the correct GitHub styling.

 - [Installation](#installation)
 - [How to use](#how-to-use)